ThKrypt/QualCoder/05-Files.md

 ## Audio and Video files

 You can open an audio or video file to view. for video, this opens two windows, one for viewing the video and one for the controls and a transcript, shown below.
-The transcript text file must have the same name as the video file, but have a '.transcribed' suffix.
+The transcript text file must have the same name as the video file, but have a '.transcribed' suffix (versions 2.7 and below).
+Version 2.8 and above, the transcription file name does not matter.

 The transcribed text file is stored within the database, and can be exported to a text file.
+The file can be edited.  **Important note: The edits occur within the database.
+An original text file is NOT changed.**

 If you have a .srt file (a translation file that is read by VLC) you can place this alongside the video inside the project folder, in the video folder, shown in the image below.
 When the video is played, the translation wording will be shown as subtitles in the video.
-Also, if you open the .srt file in a text editor, copy and paste this into the video.mp4.transcribed text file.
-Then this text will be shown as the transcription for the video.
+Also, if you open the .srt file in a text editor, copy and paste this into the video.mp4.transcribed text file. (version 2.7 and below.
+In 2.8 and above it would be video.mp4.txt) Then this text will be shown as the transcription for the video.

 ![Audio Video viewing dialog](https://qualcoder.files.wordpress.com/2020/12/viewav3.png)